 When it comes to picking a suitable cruising deck, boards ranging between 28” and 46” are seamlessly fine.
 You may start with smaller boards as well but if you are just a beginner, it’s safe to stay within this range.
 It’s not very challenging to find an appropriate-sized deck for cruising and carving.
 Below are the brief descriptions of different-sized decks to support you find the comfy one?

 Picking a Smaller Cruising Deck

-Long Longboards are not perfect for young riders who are beginners, low height and no confident in longboarding.
-Tall riders who are assertive of their boarding abilities also can use short cruising decks and know it how to switch between different longboarding styles.
+Long Longboards are not perfect for young riders who are beginners, have a low height, and have no confidence in longboarding.
+Tall riders who are assertive about their boarding abilities also can use short cruising decks and know how to switch between different longboarding styles.

 Picking a Mid-sized Cruising Deck

 While you are so much confused about where to start, it’s always very safe to go with mid-sized longboards ranging from 32” to 42”.
 Due to their medium size, they are perfect and comfy to attempt any style of longboarding.
-Its highly recommend this range longboarding for street cruising and widely used by armatures for short distance trips.
+I highly recommend this range of longboarding for street cruising and is widely used by armatures for short-distance trips.

 Picking a Longer Cruising Deck